Skip to content

 • All-in-one sensor (No additional amplifier)

-• Digital output communications (CAN, etc)
+• Digital output communications (CAN, CAN-FD)

 • Easy installation and data collection